babyinthesky/Validator-SSN/README.md

 How to Install and Test:

+1.Clone the code into a folder, e.g. "validator"

-1.Install node.js and express.js
+2.Install node.js and express.js globally or only to the "validator" folder

+Following example in Mac:
+brew install nodejs
+sudo npm install -g express
+sudo npm install -g express-generator (if you'd like to run express from command line)

+3. From the "validator" folder, install dependencies by command "npm install"

-2.run "DEBUG=validator:* npm start" from the folder where validator code stays
+4. Run "DEBUG=validator:* npm start" from the "validator" folder

-3.Open web browser and type "http://localhost:3000/validateSSN/?ssn=ddmmyy-zzzc"
+5. Open a web browser and type "http://localhost:3000/validateSSN/?ssn=ddmmyy-zzzc"